gcapes/git-course/_episodes/13-conclusion.md

 overwriting and losing each others work, and being able to record and understand who changed what, when, and why.

-> "If you are not using version control then, whatever else you may be doing
-> with a computer, you are not doing science" -- Greg Wilson

 ### Find out more...

 * [Download](https://git-scm.com/downloads) and install Git on your own computer (it's free!)